Paddling in French Waters

 3. Zones of navigation and required equipment

 1. Registration is only possible for residents in France, (a proof of address is a required submission).
-There are no requirements to register the Kayak under UK law, but you may wish to voluntary register your Kayak on the MCA Small Ships Register.
+There are no requirements to register a Kayak under UK law, but you may wish to voluntary register your Kayak on the MCA Small Ships Register.
 (A fee is charged £25 ) This gives you a SSR number that must be displayed on the kayak, a Registration card from the MCA and is proof the kayak is from UK.
 In any case a “Red Ensign” should be displayed prominently on the kayak.
-If you decide not to register on the SSR, then some document to prove ownership should be carried, the original bill will be good, but if you have no original document a formal “Attestation sur l’honneur” detailing your ownership will ‘probably’ be acceptable (eg for a 10year old boat where original docs have been lost, see sample at end)
+If you decide not to register on the SSR, then some document to prove ownership should be carried, the original bill will be good, but if you have no original document a formal “Attestation sur l’honneur” detailing your ownership will ‘probably’ be acceptable (eg for a 10year old boat where original docs have been lost, see sample at end) Registration is no longer required for Kayaks navigating in the “Basique” Zone ( 300 meters up to 2 mN )

 2. Construction and fitness for purpose is established in the registration process usually with certificates issued by the manufacturer.
-There is a ‘flotability’ test which involves flooding the cockpit with a 50kg weight on the seat, the cockpit combing should remain 2cms above the water.
-Current UK built sea kayaks will conform with this requirement.
-It is acceptable to ‘self certificate’ in this case using an “Attestation sur l’honneur” (sample at end) Again nothing of real concern in this section
+Current UK professionally built sea kayaks will conform with construction requirements.
+It is acceptable to ‘self certificate’ using an “Attestation sur l’honneur” (sample at end) Again nothing of real concern in this section

 3. Zones of Navigation are defined in the regulations, they are;